A/N: Welcome to the fic!

-Third, fanfiction should be a place to live out our fantasies.
-Fantasizing about power dynamics or non-consensual situations is a legitimate sexuality that I share.
-We call that kink.
+Fanfiction should be a place to live out our fantasies.
+Fantasizing about power dynamics or non-consensual situations is a legitimate sexuality that I share called "kink."
 I cannot, however, in good conscience, portray non-consensual sex and all of the power dynamics, coercions, and poor communication that are in this story without acknowledging that this is not a model of consent that is okay to use in the real world.
-If you're interested in doing any of that kind of stuff with a partner, please join your local BDSM community to learn how to do it safely and find people who want to do it as much as you do, or read about it on my blog, astudyinkink dot blogspot dot com.
+If you're interested in doing any of that with a partner, please join your local BDSM community to learn how to do it safely and find people who want to do it as much as you do.

 Harry James Potter dodged a curse.
 He flung himself through a door, slammed it shut behind him, and sealed it with a quick "Colloportus!"
 He took a moment to get his bearings, but just then the room started to spin.
 At least he knew where he was; he was in the spinning room with a lot of doors in the Department of Mysteries.
 He tried to mark the door he'd come from, but it vanished in a blue blur of candle light.